 The need for project management has been driven by businesses that have realised the benefits of organising work around projects and the crucial need to communicate and coordinate work across departments and professions.
 One of the first major uses of project management, as we know it today, was to manage the US space programme.
 The government, military and corporate world have now adopted this practice.

 Many organisations do not employ full time Project Managers and it is common to pull together a project team to address a specific need.
 Taking a role in a project team can be an excellent learning opportunity and can improve a person’s career profile.
+Project management and projects are defined by the UK’s Association for Project Management as:

 The process by which projects are defined, planned, monitored, controlled and delivered such that the agreed benefits are realised.
 Projects are unique transient endeavours undertaken to achieve a desired outcome.
 Projects bring about change and project management is recognised as the most efficient way of managing such change.